espressif/esp-dev-kits/docs/en/esp32-c3-devkitc-02/user_guide.rst

 ===  ====  ==========  ====================================

 ..
 [1] P: Power supply; I: Input; O: Output; T: High impedance.
 ..
 [2] GPIO2, GPIO8, and GPIO9 are strapping pins of the ESP32-C3 chip.
 These pins are used to control several chip functions depending on binary voltage values applied to the pins during chip power-up or system reset.
-For description and application of the strapping pins, please refer to Section Strapping Pins in `ESP32-C3 Datasheet`_.
+For description and application of the strapping pins, please refer to Section Boot Configurations in `ESP32-C3 Datasheet`_.

 Pin Layout
 ^^^^^^^^^^